Staying at the New York Athletic Club (NYAC)

 SERVICE: 9/10

 The staff are discrete.
-They are not trained with the out-there, whoop, whoop ‘Welcome to America’ style that I’ve received at some US hotel check-ins.
-However other than the Reception and Concierge staff, there was not much opportunity to meet other staff members on a holiday weekend.
+They are not trained with the out-there, whoop, whoop ‘Welcome to America’ style I’ve received at some US hotel check-ins.
+However, other than the reception and concierge staff, there was not much opportunity to meet other staff members on holiday weekends.
 Apart from one doorman who had the job of informing me that I’d broken club rules by coming down to bike in Central Park in my gym clothes in the non-athletic lift!

-On my return, I ask why an Athletic Club insists on making those in athletics clothes use a special lift and exit out the back door.
+On my return, I ask why an athletic club insists on making those in athletic clothes use a special lift and exit out the back door.
 It’s a silly question because I know the answer will be heritage and tradition, maintaining standards, or something along these lines!

 I have to say all my questions were handled really politely.